 I am a great fan of virtualization, too.
 Every single operating system I use has at least one virtualization product installed, sometimes two and, in a few cases, even more.
 VMware, VirtualBox, Xen, KVM, Parallels, I dabble or have dabbled in all of them at some point, trying to expand my scope and knowledge all the time.
 My preferred professional tools in the arsenal are VMware products, Server, Workstation and ESXi.
 I'm exploring the wonders of Xen and KVM as we speak, while casting an eye on the wonders of cloud computing.
 Speaking of the latest buzz words, if you mention Hadoop or Amazon EC2, I will know what you're talking about.
 Maybe even more than just know.

 You may be wondering where all the magic happens.
 My motto is: computers are like women, the more the merrier, if harder to maintain.
-Well, currently, my home setup includes two desktops booting Windows 7 and Ubuntu family flavors; three laptops with Windows 7; one laptop with Windows 7 and Ubuntu, plus several distros installed on an external disk, including Ubuntu, Kubuntu, Mint, and Fuduntu; one laptop with two instances of Ubuntu, plus Mint and CentOS; one netbook with Xubuntu; one Samsung tablet; two and often three laptops with an ever-changing repertoire of operating systems, although mostly Windows flavors; one virtualization dedicated server with a bunch of operating systems installed thereupon; and a huge collection of virtual machines, covering pretty much every single operating system available.
+Well, currently, my home setup includes two desktops dual-booting Windows 7 and Ubuntu family flavors; three laptops with Windows 7; one laptop with Windows 8; one laptop running Windows 7 and Linux Mint, plus several distros installed to an external disk, including Ubuntu, Kubuntu, Mint, and Fuduntu; one laptop dual booting Kubuntu and a temporary test distro; one netbook with Xubuntu; one Samsung tablet; several smartphones for all kinds of testing; two and often three laptops with an ever-changing repertoire of operating systems; one virtualization-dedicated server box with a big bunch of operating systems installed thereupon; and a huge collection of virtual machines, covering pretty much every single operating system available.